LGBTI rights through poetry

 Take the challenge

-- Your personal experience of, or view on, LGBTI's rights;
+- A personal experience of, or view on, LGBTI's rights OR

 - An appeal or solidarity poem for Sakris Kupila, an activist campaigning for reform of Finland’s humiliating trans gender recognition laws (details below).